11 Social Media Metrics to Measure for Success

 Although every channel in every sector has its own metrics making it impossible to give targets here, what we can say from our own extensive experience is that the ROI of influencers compared to traditional paid advertising is significantly higher (assuming you have done proper research into the effectiveness of your influencer).

 This metric tells you how well you are converting your audience and whether your content is relevant to them.
 For example, creating a funny viral campaign may drive 10x the normal volume of traffic to your site for a month, but if it really has no relevance to your product and services, not only will conversion metrics drop dramatically, but there could even be an aftermath of negative responses in your industry.
 Quality is nearly always preferred over quantity.
-If you want to gauge how interesting or engaging your topics are, you should review comments and replies on your posts.
+If you want to gauge how interesting or engaging your topics are, you should review comments and replies to your posts.

 It is also important to identify the optimal times for engagement.
 On Facebook, you can view your followers’ daily activity over the last week.
 If you want to see how engagement shifts by hour, you can narrow it down to individual days.
 Twitter, on the other hand, does not provide engagement stats for specific times throughout the day, but you can still see how engagement changes by day over the last 28 days (default) or another period.